Is an illusive part of self

 Jonathan Kay and the NOA Workshops

 This workshop is is part of the annual program of the Nomadic Academy for Fools.
-So, it is open to the public to join, but you will also get the pleasure of working with those people who are part of the continuously working group called the Beginners.
+So you will get the pleasure of working with those people who are part of the continuously working group called the Beginners.
+As fooling from principle is utterly non hierarchical and fully anarchical, you should not feel intimidated by the fact that there are people around, who have been diving deeper into the fooling world.
+You will actually benefit from a very supportive and intensive working atmosphere.

 5 Day Fooling Workshops